scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Add the ability to insert a list of words into the metrics view.

 -   10-Dec-2007
-    -   Redo the internals of fontforge to separate the core font engine from its dependance on gdraw, and stuff all of that into libfontforge.
-So libfontforge no longer needs gdraw, and can be used to build another user interface with a different widget set.
+    -   Redo the internals of websharpstudios to separate the core font engine from its dependance on gdraw, and stuff all of that into libwebsharpstudios.
+So libwebsharpstudios no longer needs gdraw, and can be used to build another user interface with a different widget set.
         In theory.